A recent post regarding civil Gideon, a proposed right to free lawyers for civil litigants, generated thoughtful feedback.

 Because of limited budgets and small public defender wages, free lawyers can’t spend much time on any one case.
 Thus, a free attorney could find himself in an adversarial position to a prepared and knowledgeable client and might end up doing more harm than good.

 The second consideration is that the involvement of free attorneys will further encourage judges to omit and refuse to read and consider papers filed by pro se litigants.
 Rather, judges will assume that access to free attorneys is enough to satisfy due process requirements.
-People who refuse to accept representation from free attorneys will likely have continuing due process challenges.
+People who refuse to accept representation from free lawyers will likely have continuing due process challenges.

-A suggestion is to allow pro se litigants to obtain certifications from free attorneys.
+A suggestion is to allow pro se litigants to obtain certifications from free lawyers.
 The certifications would alert the judge that he should read and consider the pleadings, memoranda of law, supporting affidavits, documentary evidence, and motion papers of a particular pro se litigant.